sam-g99/Time-Zones-Made-Simple/README.md

 # Time-Zones-Made-Simple
-Create links that create links which automatically shows events in the users time.
+Create links which automatically shows events in the users time.

 ## View Live